Prosthetic makeovers – crowns, bridges, veneers

 An excellent example of team treatment, including alignment of the gingival line, root canal treatment and whitening topped with prosthetic reconstruction in the anterior segment of the jaw.

-Correction of discolouration and shape of the incisors using Emax veneers.
+Correction of discolouration and shape of the incisors using veneers with improved aesthetics.

-Thanks to the use of all-ceramic Emax crowns, tooth discolouration after endodontic treatment is no longer a problem for our patient.
+Thanks to the use of all-ceramic crowns with improved aesthetics, tooth discolouration after endodontic treatment is no longer a problem for our patient.
 The treatment was conducted by Dr Michał Kotnowski.

-The shape and colour of the upper teeth in the anterior section has been corrected with Emax veneers with improved aesthetics, and in the lateral segment using all-ceramic crowns from Procera.
-To improve the aesthetics of the lower teeth, they were immediately whitened using the Beyond lamp.
+The shape and colour of the upper teeth in the anterior section has been corrected with veneers with improved aesthetics, and in the lateral segment using all-ceramic crowns.
+To improve the aesthetics of the lower teeth, they were immediately whitened.

-An example of prosthetic reconstruction of anterior teeth with all-ceramic crowns.
+An example of prosthetic reconstruction of anterior teeth with all-ceramic crowns with improved aesthetics.

 Correction of incisor discolouration and shape using all-ceramic crowns.

-Congenital enamel defect corrected with Emax veneer with improved aesthetics.
+Congenital enamel defect corrected with veneer with improved aesthetics.

 The smile transformation performed by the Cichoń Dental Centre team completely changed the patient’s smile.
 Whitening treatment and veneers corrected the colour and shape of teeth, alongside improved aesthetics in the front area of the jaw.